 S, U - “Satisfactory” or “Unsatisfactory” notations are given in certain courses.
 For an “S” grade, the units will count toward the total units required for graduation, but not in the grade point average computation.
 In some graduate programs, S/U is used to evaluate courses associated with a thesis.

 I - “Incomplete” denotes an examination or required assignment which has been postponed for a serious reason after consultation with the instructor.
 Students who have not contacted a faculty member regarding completion of course requirements are subject to a failing grade.
 Students given approval to postpone course requirements must complete them on the date specified by the faculty member.
-If the notation is still incomplete at the close of the following semester, it is converted to a failing grade (F).
+If the notation is still incomplete by the faculty grading deadline for the following semester (excluding intersession and summer), it is converted to a failing grade (F).